tulios/kafkajs/README.md

 KAFKAJS_LOG_LEVEL=info node code.js
 ```

-NOTE: for more information on how to customize your logs, take a look at [Custom logger](#custom-logger)
+NOTE: for more information on how to customize your logs, take a look at [Custom logging](#custom-logging)

-### <a name="producing-messages"></a> Producing Messages to Kafka
+## <a name="producing-messages"></a> Producing Messages

-To publish messages to Kafka you have to create a producer; with a client in hand you just have to call the `producer` function, for example:
+To publish messages to Kafka you have to create a producer.
+Simply call the `producer` function of the client to create it:

 ```javascript
 const producer = kafka.producer()
 ```

-By default, the producer is configured to distribute the messages with the following logic:

-- If a partition is specified in the message, use it
-- If no partition is specified but a key is present choose a partition based on a hash (murmur2) of the key
-- If no partition or key is present choose a partition in a round-robin fashion

 The method `send` is used to publish messages to the Kafka cluster.